cigregret/lmop/content/Lost Mines of Phandelver/Mortals, Deities, & Everyone Else/Player Characters (Public Information)/MGs.md

 Most recently **MGs** has been dispatched by the [[Lord's Alliance]] to [[Phandalin]], along with [[Shayla]] and [[Sildar Hallwinter]].
 The reported purpose of this mission is to assist [[Gundren Rockseeker]] of [[Rockseeker Brothers Inc.]] in reopening the [[Forge of Spells]], assumedly with the intent of bringing economic prosperity to the central [[Sword Coast]].

-### Rumors
-It is rumored that **MGs** utilizes their druidic power as a form of necromancy, despite his insistence on the value of life.
-These powers are not yet documented by trustworthy sources.

 Nothing else is known about him at this time.